spiffe/spiffe/standards/SPIFFE_Broker_API.md

 ### 4.9 Workload Lifecycle

-Both, server and client MUST monitor the state of the workload and ensure that no operations are performed beyond the lifetime of the workload.
+Both server and client MUST monitor the state of the workload and ensure that no operations are performed beyond the lifetime of the workload.
 For instance, the server MUST not send responses to the client once the workload has stopped.
 Clients on the other hand MUST drop all the data received for the workload, removing it from file systems or other locations it potentially have stored it in addition.

 ## 5. X.509-SVID Profile